LLNL/shroud/docs/reference.rst

 F_derived_name
     Name of Fortran derived type for this class.
     Computed from option *F_derived_name_template*.

-F_name_assign
-    Name of method that controls assignment of shadow types.
-    Used to help with reference counting.

 F_name_associated
     Name of method to report if shadow type is associated.